Fitness to practise (FTP) procedures

 Provisional enquiries

-Since 2014, the GMC has carried out provisional enquiries (PEs) at the triage stage in cases that meet certain criteria.
-These enquiries can be undertaken quickly, as the GMC needs only a few pieces of information to help it decide whether to close a complaint or open a full investigation.
+These enquiries can be done within a few weeks, as the GMC needs only a few pieces of information to help it decide whether to close a complaint or open a full investigation.

 Complaints requiring full investigation